Data Governance

 Academic Deans and Chairs Access to GaelXpress 2.0

 The Chairs and Deans role grants access to view academic records and update degree plans for all students.
 This policy outlines the access and permissions associated with the Chairs and Deans role within SMC's GaelXpress 2.0, ensuring the protection and proper handling of student information.
-Vice Provost for Institutional and Educational Effectiveness will contact the individuals on this list for onboarding.
+Vice Provost for Institutional and Educational Effectiveness will contact the individuals on this list for onboarding and details of the policy.

 Academic Department Name and Structural Changes Policy (forthcoming)